viewflow/viewflow/README.md

 The Django extension for perfectionists with yesterday’s deadlines.

-Viewflow provides set of high-level components to build business apps fast.
+Viewflow is the reusable library eases to build business apps fast.
 Viewflow helps to organize people collaboration workflow, implement CRUD and reporting.

 The goad of viewflow is to allow to get ready-to-use application on top of Django as fast as with no-code solution.
 But allow gracefully replace built-in functionality part-by-part with your custom code.

 Viewflow came in two flavors:
 - Lightweight BSD-licensed library with only un-opinionated base functionality allows to build your own custom solution on top of it.
-  - PRO: Commercially supported full-featured extended library allows to buld ready to use apps with few lines of code.
+- PRO: Commercially supported reference implementation.
+Integrated with 3d-party django packages, allows to build ready-to-use apps with few lines of code.

 ## Installation